YahooArchive/express-state/README.md

 These two methods are used to expose configuration and state to client-side JavaScript by making the data available on a special `state` "locals" object for views/templates to serialize and embed into HTML pages.

+See the [Untrusted User Input][] section above, and make sure untrusted user input is _always_ escaped before it passed to this method.

 **Parameters:**